dragonflydb/documentation/docs/managing-dragonfly/memcached-mode.md

 ## Keyspace Sharing

 It is notable that **the Memcached API shares the same keyspace with the Redis logical database `0`**.
+This is a designed behavior, which allows your backend services using different APIs to operate on the same set of data.
+By doing so, a soft migration strategy can be achieved—you can gradually migrate individual services away from the Memcached API.

 However, Memcached doesn't support complex data types (lists, sets, sorted sets, hashes, etc.), and it's not recommended to mix up operations from both APIs other than on the string data type.

 ```shell
 # Set a key in Redis logical database '0', which is the default database.